lvscar/split-command/README.md

 })()
 ```

 After package.json configuration and code added,your command line application became a versatile but separable one.
-When user install the application,they don't need download implementation code and lib of the `up` and `down` sub command.
+When user install the application,they don't need to download implementation code and lib of the `up` and `down` sub command.
 They will be installed when the `up` and `down` sub command used for the first time.

 The split part should be write as normal Node command line application.
 When they used with `splitCommand` these command line arguments after main application's sub command became their full arguments.